Seiji-Koide/eswc2018/README.md

 6. target_wordnet.ttl
 7. targets.ttl

-DBpedia Japanese can be download from http://ja.dbpedia.org/dumps/ .
+DBpedia Japanese can be downloaded from http://ja.dbpedia.org/dumps/ .
+WordNet Japanese can be downloaded from http://ontologies.jp/wnja/ .